hanjoes/blog/source/_posts/Response-on-Chapter-4-of-the-VAD-book-by-Tamara-Munzner.md

-title: Response on Chapter 4 of the VAD book by Tamara Munzner
+title: Response on Chapter 4 of the VAD Book by Tamara Munzner
 date: 2016-02-10 21:02:29
 categories:
 - Computer Science